FPSAC/FPSAC.github.io/_posts/2015-06-01-new-fpsac-website.md

 ---
 layout: post
-title: Updated FPSAC website in the work
+title: New permanent FPSAC website up
 ---

+The new permanent website for FPSAC is up.
+Local copies of the former FPSAC conferences will be reinstated later on; some links may be broken in the mean time.